Music Education, B.M.E.

 • BME Choral Music

 • All students must be enrolled in applied lessons in every semester (excluding Summer) until graduation.
-Exception: when enrolled in a teaching internship.
+Exception: when enrolled in the capstone student teaching internship.

-• Every student enrolled in applied lessons must participate each semester in a major ensemble sponsored by the Williams School of Music (Symphonic Band, UWF Singers, or Runge Strings).
-Exceptions will be made only when students are completing a teaching internship.
+• Every student enrolled in applied lessons must participate each semester in a major ensemble sponsored by the Williams School of Music (Symphonic Band, Concert Band, UWF Singers, or Runge Strings).
+Exceptions will be made only when students are completing the capstone student teaching internship.

-• All students must complete a total of 135 observation hours in the public schools during the time of study.
+• All students must complete a total of 135 observation hours in the public schools during their time of study.

 • All majors must attend the weekly Student Recital Hour and perform as recommended by the applied professor.
 Students are required to perform at least once during the semester.
 Student Recital Hour is a component of applied lessons (not a separate class.

-• All majors must attend a weekly BME Studio (teaching lab) and prepare for instructional experiences.
-BME Studio is a component of upper-level methods classes (not a separate class).
+• All majors must attend a monthly BME meeting and prepare for instructional experiences.
+BME meetings are a component of upper-level methods classes (not a separate class).

 • All majors must attend a minimum number of concerts or recitals each semester in residence; the minimum number is determined by the number of concerts or recitals presented during the semester.
 The concerts or recitals may include faculty recitals, student recitals, symphony concerts, Music Hall Artists Series concerts, and any other program of "classical" nature approved by the faculty.